Kinetic energy: Rotation in systems

 Thus the kinetic energy of a tennis ball in flight is the kinetic energy due to its rotation, plus the kinetic energy due to its translation.

 Relativistic kinetic energy

-If a body's speed is a significant fraction of the speed of light, it is necessary to use relativistic mechanics to calculate its kinetic energy.
-In special relativity theory, the expression for linear momentum is modified.
+If a body's speed relative to an inertial frame is a significant fraction of the speed of light, it is necessary to use relativistic mechanics to calculate its kinetic energy relative to that frame.